Credit: original painting by Calen Rayne

 - Calen Rayne, DMin will share insights on the labyrinth and lower church, and assist with preparation for ritual experiences.

-- Additional activists from the LGBTQ community to be announced
+- Additional activists from the Black Lives Matter, LGBTQ community and others will be announced as the program develops

 Requirements for enrolled degree students to earn 4 Credits: